google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0

 Perfume has been used for centuries, and tastes and trends have evolved countless times throughout history.
 Knowing what fragrances are "in" or available in your story's time period can enhance your writing.

-A character living during the Renaissance probably wouldn't be wearing Chanel No. 5.
+A character living during the Renaissance wouldn't be wearing Chanel No. 5.
 They might, however, smell of amber or musk.

 In my case, you'll find my characters' signature scents includes bergamot and lavender as these were popular during the Regency Era.
 Those of the upper class could also commission custom scents made especially for them from perfumers such as Floris of London.